Delta-function-potential junctions with quasiparticles occupying tilted bands with quadratic-in-momentum dispersion: 2D QBCP

 Let us assume $ W $ to be very large such that $k_y$ can effectively be treated as a continuous variable.
 Taking the continuum limit corresponding to $W \gg L$, we consider the zero-temperature limit.
 Remembering that $ \hbar =1 $ in the natural units, the conductance is given by [cf. Eq.~\eqref{eqland}]

-In Fig.~\ref{figfano2d}(a), we illustrate the conductance and the Fano factor [cf. Eq.~\eqref{eqfano}], as functions of $E$, for six different values of $ V_0$.
-Side by side, the corresponding curves [generated using Eq.~\eqref{eqtval}] corresponding for a 2d electron-gas are provided in Fig.~\ref{figfano2d}(b) for the sake of comparison.
+In the top and middle panels of Fig.~\ref{figfano2D}, we illustrate the conductance and the Fano factors [see Eq.~\eqref{eqfano} for the formula of the Fano factor] for 2d QBCPs, as functions of $E$, for six different values of $ V_0$.
+Side by side, the corresponding curves [generated using Eq.~\eqref{eqtval}] for a 2D electron-gas are provided in the lowermost panel of Fig.~\ref{figfano2D}, for the sake of comparison.

-\section{3d QBCP}
+\section{3D QBCP}

-A QBCP in a 3d system harbours a fourfold band-crossing, where the four bands form a four-dimensional representation of the underlying lattice-symmetry group \cite{MoonXuKimBalents}.
-The effective continuum Hamitltonian, derived using the $\left(\mathbf{k} \cdot \mathbf{p} \right)$ method, is written down using a convenient representation of the five $4\times 4$ Euclidean Dirac matrices $\Gamma_a$, which is represented as \cite{murakami, igor16}
+A QBCP in a 3D system harbours a fourfold band-crossing, where the four bands form a four-dimensional representation of the underlying lattice-symmetry group \cite{MoonXuKimBalents}.
+The effective continuum Hamiltonian, derived using the $\left(\mathbf{k} \cdot \mathbf{p} \right)$ method, is written down using a convenient representation of the set of five $4\times 4$ Euclidean Dirac matrices, $\lbrace \Gamma_{a} \rbrace $, as shown below \cite{murakami, igor16}:

 The $\Gamma_a$-matrices form one of the (two possible) irreducible four-dimensional Hermitian representations of the five-component Clifford algebra, defined by the anticommutator $\{ \,\Gamma_a, \,\Gamma_b \} = 2\, \delta_{ab}$.
 The five anticommuting gamma-matrices can always be chosen such that three are real and two are imaginary \cite{murakami,igor12}.
 In the representation used here, $(\Gamma_1, \Gamma_3, \Gamma_5)$ are real and $(\Gamma_2, \Gamma_4 ) $ are imaginary: